jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 Make sure to have [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) installed.
 You can try with another version, but this is the one I am using.

 ## Anaconda
-Download the lateste version of [Anaconda](https://www.anaconda.com/download/#linux) with Python 3.6 version.
+Download the latest version of [Anaconda](https://www.anaconda.com/download/#linux) with Python 3.6 version.
 Note that my version of Anaconda is 4.5.1

 ## Create Virtual Envinronment